kubewarden/kubewarden-controller/docs/rfcs/rfc/0009-audit-checks.md

 ## Background Audit Scanner

 By default, background audit scanning happens every hour, and it can be configured via the `background-scan` flag.
 It will scan all resources in the cluster for all policies.
+It will perform evaluations just for the CREATE operation.
+Background Audit Scanner will not perform any mutation even if the policy has mutation enabled, it will still perform validation for mutating policies.
 When a background audit has finished processing all evaluations it will replace all `PolicyReports` and the `ClusterPolicyReport` with the new content.
 This will remove old entries with resources that are deleted and make sure the reports are up to date.

+There are certain types of policies that we cannot audit in a reliable way.
+For example, a policy that relies on the userInfo section of a request cannot be audited.
+That's because the userInfo "faked" by the audit is not going to be relevant.
+Operators can disable these policies for the background check using the `backgroundAudit` field

 Background Audit Scanner won't perform policy evaluation, it will make a request to `PolicyServer` for evaluating the resources instead.